Abscissa/scriptlike/README.md

 // Copy if it exists, otherwise don't worry about it. tryCopy("file", "file-copy");

 // Is this a directory?
-If it doesn't even
+If it doesn't even exist,
-// exist, then obviously it's NOT a directory. if(existsAsDir("foo/bar"))
+// then it's obviously NOT a directory. assertThrown( isDir("foo/bar") ); // Exception: Doesn't exist! if(existsAsDir("foo/bar")) // Works fine!
 	{/+ ...do stuff... +/}
 ```